falzar/go_training/Readme.md

 + **interfaces\_http/main.go**: Use of _net_, _http_ packages use and imoplementation/use of the _Writer_ and _Reader_ interfaces.
 + **interfaces\_printfile/main.go**: Use of _os_ and _io_ packages use and use of the _Writer_ and _Reader_ interfaces.
 + **web_status_checker/main.go**: Principles of paralell programming, "Routines", "Chanels", Sleep function, function literals.
+**go_web/templates/main.go**: Shows how to read and send messages and data structures to templates.
+Templates functions.

 ### TODO